Sheep: As food

-Though sheep's milk may be drunk rarely in fresh form, today it is used predominantly in cheese and yogurt making.
 Sheep have only two teats, and produce a far smaller volume of milk than cows.
-However, as sheep's milk contains far more fat, solids, and minerals than cow's milk, it is ideal for the cheese-making process.
-It also resists contamination during cooling better because of its much higher calcium content.
+Fresh sheep milk availability also highly seasonal, resulting in it rarely being sold directly.
+Instead, it is used predominantly in cheese and yogurt making.
+As sheep's milk contains more fat, solids, and minerals than cow's milk, it is ideal for the cheese-making process.
+It also can be cooled and frozen with no loss of quality because of its higher calcium content, enabling products to be sold out of season from frozen milk.
 Well-known cheeses made from sheep milk include the feta of Bulgaria and Greece, Roquefort of France, Manchego from Spain, the pecorino romano (the Italian word for "sheep" is pecore) and ricotta of Italy.
 Yogurts, especially some forms of strained yogurt, may also be made from sheep milk.
-Many of these products are now often made with cow's milk, especially when produced outside their country of origin.
-Sheep milk contains 4.8% lactose, which may affect those who are intolerant.
+However, many traditional sheep's milk dairy products now have versions made with the more accessible cow's milk.

 As with other domestic animals, the meat of uncastrated males is inferior in quality, especially as they grow.
 A "bucky" lamb is a lamb which was not castrated early enough, or which was castrated improperly (resulting in one testicle being retained).
 These lambs are worth less at market.